30 Zero Waste Tips for Your Home

 Switch from Plastic Water Bottles to a Filtration System

 Plastic water bottles are a big no-no for your zero waste goals.
 Opt for a filtered pitcher, an attachment for your faucet, charcoal sticks, etc. You can also install a refrigerator water filter to purify the water supply to your ice maker and water dispenser.
+Another viable option is a reusable water bottle, which is easy to use and clean.

 Choose Rechargeable Batteries